OpenDataServices/developer-docs/front-end-development.md

 # Front End Development

 We don't do very sophisticated frontend stuff at the moment.
-We tend to rely on popular framewors such as Bootstrap etc. T
+We tend to rely on popular framewors such as Bootstrap etc.

-We tend to use HTML5, plain CSS, and Javascript everywhere, and don't have any sort of transpilation (or for the most sort any sort of build) setup.
+We tend to use HTML5, plain CSS, and Javascript everywhere, and don't have any sort of transpilation (or for the most part any sort of build) setup.

 Our use of Javascript is generally fairly oldschool progressive